richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 its training staff to have more certain estimates on the amount of participants that will actually show up.
 It will benefit staff that craves this certainty.
+Additionally, we can assume teachers to overlook the consequences for the possible participants of our courses.

 ## Other solutions